 18) Chicken Orzo

-Orzo is cozy in a way that’s hard to explain, it’s pasta, but it behaves like a warm blanket.
-The dish is simple to serve and great leftover dish.
-Add the spinach at the end so it doesn’t turn sad-olive.
-I made this for my friends and got a message that you can only get if you’re sleep deprived: “I ate this with a spoon.”
-Bless you.”
+You can already tell it’s a good leftover dish.
+Also, added spinach at the end so it wouldn’t turn weird and mushy.
+I made this for my friends and one of them sent a message that you can only get if you’re sleep deprived: “I ate this with a spoon.”
+Bless them.

 19) Baked Salmon Dinner